TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/index.md

 ## Jasmin Editor

-[Jasmin](http://jasmin.sourceforge.net/) is an assembler for the Java Virtual Machine.
+Jasmin is an assembler for the Java Virtual Machine.
 It takes ASCII descriptions of Java classes, written in a simple assembler-like syntax using the Java Virtual Machine instruction set.
 It converts them into binary Java class files, suitable for loading by a Java runtime system.
 We provide you with a Jasmin editor which was built with Spoofax.

 ### Usage

 You can edit Jasmin files with a Spoofax editor.
 The editor's menu entries allow you to inspect the abstract syntax of Jasmin files, to generate Java class files from them, and to execute those class files.
-The [GitHub repository](https://github.com/metaborg/spoofax-jasmin) contains various [example programs](https://github.com/metaborg/spoofax-jasmin/tree/master/org.spoofax.lang.jasmin.tests/examples).
-You should explore them in order to get used to Jasmin's syntax.
+Your initial project will contain several Jasmin example programs which you should explore in order to get used to Jasmin's syntax.

 ## Material